-Alternately, the originator can designate a priority level to a given fax message at the time it is dialed in (eg. by using will insert higher priority messages ahead of lower priority messages in the queue as they are received.
+Alternately, the originator can designate a priority level to a given fax message at the time it is dialed in (eg. by using a different access code).
+In this case, the destination SAFF will insert higher priority messages ahead of lower priority messages in the queue as they are received.
 The originator would normally pay a premium price for this service.

 Another originator option is the time of delivery.
 If desired, the originator can specify the time of day which the message should be delivered.
 In this case the message is forwarded to the destination SAFF directly, but is not entered into the queue until the specified time.
-This can be used in combination with an assigned high priority to insert 65 the message at the head of the queue at the appointed time.
+This can be used in combination with an assigned high priority to insert the message at the head of the queue at the appointed time.